emilhaegglund/TADA/README.md

 seed:42
 ```

-### Select output
+### Select what to download
-There are several output options for TADA.
-First we can select if the workflow should download genomes, cds, or proteomes for the sampled genomes.
+TADA can download genomes, CDS (genes), and/or proteomes for the sampled genomes.
 If all options below are set to False, the workflow will stop after the sampling procedure.
-If an annotation does not exist for a sampled taxa, the genome will be annotated using Prokka.
+TADA will annotate genomes for which no annotation is available using [Prokka](https://github.com/tseemann/prokka).

 ```
+downloads:
-download_genomes: False
+  genomes: False
-download_cds: False
+  cds: False
-download_proteomes: True
+  proteomes: True
 ```

+### Select what databases to create
-We can also make the workflow build different type of Blast-databases, either using the [NCBI Blast](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#blast-executables) suite or [Diamond](https://github.com/bbuchfink/diamond).
+TADA can also build different type of Blast-compatible databases, either using the [NCBI Blast](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#blast-executables) suite or [Diamond](https://github.com/bbuchfink/diamond) (only for proteins).

 ```
-output:
+databases:
     blast_genomes: False
     blast_cds: False
     blast_protein: False